MR

 • Rewards: Variable

-The Marriott Bonvoy Brilliant American Express is our overall best hotel credit card in Canada due to its competitive interest rates.
+The Marriott Bonvoy Brilliant American Express is Canada’s best hotel credit card due to its competitive interest rates.

 While it charges a $650 annual fee, you can save more with this card due to its wide range of rewards.
 Over, you will earn up to 150,000 points within your first three months of membership.